 Visit your cooking trainer at Dalaran and learn the next rank of cooking.
 The trainers are Awilo Lon'gomba for Horde and Katherine Lee for Alliance.

-You need to choose from one of these recipes below and pick one of the ingredients to use as research until you get the rank 3 recipe.
+You can choose from one of these recipes below and pick one of the ingredients to use as research until you get the rank 2 recipe.
 You can get duplicate recipes, therefore it's a good idea to check your workorder often and learn the rank 1 recipe before you finish more work orders, so you have a chance to get rank 2 and not another rank 1.

 List of recipes and the meat/fish needed for research: